 I couldn’t totally ignore the impact of meme stocks and stonks have had over the last few months, the residue of which are still visible in the markets as this goes to print.
-Albeit small currently, this has a potential to grow spontaneously opposing traditional investor psyche and action.
+Albeit small currently, this has the potential to grow spontaneously opposing traditional investor psyche and action.
 And there’s no doubt that big banks have already taken note of this and are using or will in the future use it to their advantage.
 Whether it will become a passing fad or used as a strategy, only time will tell.
 Let’s understand this concept in a little more detail so we can comprehend what ramifications it may have on our active portfolios.

 This whole meme craze began in 2017 with a Facebook meme, ‘Stonks’, which was an image with the intentional misspelling of the word ‘stocks’.
-This started a lot of talk in the world of media, finance and technology.”
+This started a lot of talk in the world of media, finance, and technology.”

 Trading volumes have expanded abnormally as a new force of social media equipped night and day traders helping shove stocks to record highs and turning companies into market sensations.

-Ryan Payne, Co-Founder and President of Payne Capital Management, started off the conversation by saying, “We all know what a meme is, whether that’s a funny comment or a picture, and a lot of times these go viral.
+Ryan Payne, Co-Founder, and President of Payne Capital Management started off the conversation by saying, “We all know what a meme is, whether that’s a funny comment or a picture, and a lot of times these go viral.
 We’ve seen this with certain stocks over the last year.
-Now, it’s interesting because all of this has transpired since the start of the pandemic… once we had the lockdown, and the government bestowed trillions of dollars into the economy, all of a sudden you had a bunch of people at home with stimulus checks and money to spend and reddit chats started to form.”
+Now, it’s interesting because all of this has transpired since the start of the pandemic… once we had the lockdown, and the government bestowed trillions of dollars into the economy, all of a sudden you had a bunch of people at home with stimulus checks and money to spend and Reddit chats started to form.”

 Jeff Kilburg, Founder and CEO of KKM Financial, jumped in to make a point that even though these may be “small” investors, there are over 200 million of them in the marketplace, so when they get herded up, that’s more than just a small impact on the economy.